MGatner/nexus/README.md

 # Nexus Simulator

-Heroes of the Storm simulator
+Heroes of the Storm Simulator

 ## Requirements